willymcallister/willymcallister.github.io/_videos/mesh-current-steps1to3.md

 comments: true
 ---

-We solve a circuit by writing Kirchhoff's Voltage Law in terms of "mesh currents."
+We solve a circuit by writing Kirchhoff's Voltage Law in terms of *mesh currents*.
 This video covers the first three steps of the Mesh Current Method.

 The steps of the Mesh Current Method are,